 - Fall armyworm (Spodoptera frugiperda).
 The fall armyworm is an important pest on fall seedings of barley.
 The moths migrate into Missouri (usually in June) from the south and go through several generations until the first killing frost.
 They lay eggs on the seedling plants, and the larvae, after hatching, spend about three weeks feeding.
 You should apply chemical controls when you find one or more larvae per foot of drill row.

+- Grasshoppers.
 Grasshoppers can severely damage fall-seeded small grains, especially following a dry growing season.
 If grasshopper populations are high, you should treat the fence rows and other areas before the barley germinates.
 Treating the margins of the field after the barley emerges sometimes gives adequate control.
 But if you find one or more grasshoppers per square yard throughout the field, apply chemical controls.

+- Other insects.
 Other insects found in barley but which rarely develop to economic proportions are chinch bugs, variegated cutworms, wireworms, Hessian flies and false chinch bugs.

 Barley diseases are a major limiting factor to barley production in Missouri.
 They cause significant losses through reduced yield and quality.